A delicious, flavorful, healthy bolognese meat sauce served with gluten-free tagliatelle makes for the perfect cozy date night meal.

 Deglaze the pot with red wine and allow to cook for 2-4 minutes, or until alcohol has burnt off and the wine has reduced slightly.

-Add remaining ingredients and anorther healrthy pinch of salt and cook until the tomatoes begin to bubble.
+Add remaining ingredients and anorther healthy pinch of salt and cook until the tomatoes begin to bubble.
 Lower heat to a simmer and allow to cook for about 2 hours, stirring occasionally, so the sauce develops its flavor.
-After the sauce has simmered, taste, add more salt if desired, and remove from heat.
+After the sauce has simmered, taste, add more salt if desired.
+Also, if too acidic, add the teaspoon of coconut sugar (or cane suagr).
+Remove from heat.

 When the sauce is almost done cooking, cook the pasta according to package instructions.